PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 The interesting thing about the app above is that the set of controls on the right are hosted in an assembly that is not referenced by the main window.
 It can be swapped out for something completely different without updating code or references for the main window.

-The other interesting thing is that hte code that generates the new string values in the right hand set of controls, it isn't referenced by any other assembly.
+The other interesting thing is that the implementation that generates the new string values in the right hand set of controls, isn't referenced by any other assembly.

 Here is how this app can be broken out into components.